yogeshwar607/shreemoryacabs/docs/SEO_STRATEGY_VS_KKTRAVELS.md

 - **Partnerships:** Partner with hotels, get listed on their website
 - **Press Releases:** Send to local media every month (new routes, milestones)
 - **Resource Pages:** Get listed on "Transportation in Pune" resource pages
-- **Unlinked Mentions:** Use Google Alerts to find mentions of GreenEVCabs without link, reach out to add link
+- **Unlinked Mentions:** Use Google Alerts to find mentions of Shree Morya Cabs without link, reach out to add link

 ---